Handling some Diophantine equation via Euclidean algorithm and its application to purely exponential equations: Proof of Theorem for or

 Define the number $V$ as follows:

 By Lemma \ref{lem-c97-Eeven-first}\,(i,\,v), this number is an upper bound for $\min_{h \in \{a,b\}} \nu_c(h^E-\delta_h)$ and depends only on $Z$.
-For each $Z$ bounded from above as in Lemma \ref{Z-bound-sharp-thm2}, we use a computer to calculate $V$ (within 55 hours), and the result reads as follows:
+For each $Z$ bounded from above as in Lemma \ref{Z-bound-sharp-thm2}, we use a computer to calculate $V$ (where we anticipate a small upper bound for $V$), and the result reads as follows:

-\begin{lem} $V \le 3.$ \end{lem}
+\begin{lem} $V \le 4.$ \end{lem}

 \begin{lem} $\min\{z,Z\} \le 5$ and $Z \le 42000.$ \end{lem}

 \begin{proof} Congruence \eqref{cong-hEeqdeltahmodD} says that $c^{\,\min\{z,Z\}}/\Delta'$ divides $h^E-\delta_h$ for each $h \in \{a,b\}$.
 For the first assertion, one may assume that $\Delta'<c^{\,\min\{z,Z\}/3}$ by Lemma \ref{max<<min}\,(ii), so that $(2/3)\min\{z,Z\}<\min_{h \in \{a,b\}}\nu_c(h^E-\delta_h) \le V$.
 Now the first assertion follows from Lemma \ref{Wieferich}.
 From this, for the second one, we may assume that $Z>8400z$.
 Then $Z$ is odd by Lemma \ref{max<<min}\,(i).
 Applying Lemma \ref{complex-baker} with $\chi=8400$ gives the second assertion. \end{proof}